MS Dhoni: Outside cricket

 In 2019, Dhoni Entertainment entered into a long-term business agreement with Banijay Asia to produce content across various genres.
 The first show developed by the company was a documentary web series titled Roar of The Lion for Disney+ Hotstar in 2019 which dealt with the ban of Chennai Super Kings from the Indian Premier League in 2016 and their return to win the title in 2018.
 The production house produced a Tamil language romantic drama LGM which was released on 28 July 2023.
 Dhoni performed a special cameo appearance in Vijay's film G.O.A.T that was released on 5 September 2024.

 Dhoni is one of the most popular cricketers in the world.
 As of 2022, Dhoni has more than 75 million followers on social media platforms and his brand value was projected to be $80.3 million by Duff and Phelps.
 Dhoni's popularity is often compared to Sachin Tendulkar, the highest run scorer in international cricket.
-The No.7 jersey was made popular by Dhoni and was retired by the BCCI in 2023 as a honour to him.
+The No.7 jersey was made popular by Dhoni and was retired by the BCCI in 2023 as an honour to him.
 Dhoni has developed a special connection with the city of Chennai whose IPL franchise he represents and the fans often call him 'Thala' meaning leader in Tamil.